Heart of Cook Grants

-The Heart of Cook is currently accepting grant applications for 2017.
-The deadline for grant submission for both the mini-grants and the standard grant program is February 6, 2017.
-Mini-grants are for small projects requesting $100 - 500.
-The standard grant program is for grants of $501 - $10,000.
+The Heart of Cook grant application submissions for both mini-grants and the standard grant program are due in February.
+Mini-grants are for small projects requesting $100-$500.
+The standard grant program is for grants of $501-$10,000.
 Organizations can apply for only one grant per year.
 Organizations that have received grant dollars for three consecutive years are ineligible to apply for one year.
+Also, high school robotics teams are not eligible for the Heart of Cook Grants.

 All grant submissions must be completed online.
-The Heart of Cook grant program is going green!
-All grant applications will be handled electronically.
-To fill out a grant application,
+The Heart of Cook grant program is green!
+All grant applications are submitted electronically.
+To fill out a grant application:

 - Select the the mini-grant or standard grant form below.